carls31/ts-data-analysis/README.md

 Graduate Project Assignment of the course "Geospatial Data Analysis" at Politecnico di Milano

 ## Usage
-The main source code is avaiable [here](https://github.com/carls31/GDA-Lab/blob/main/LAB_Assignment.m) and, in order to compare the results, the same analysis was conducted on two additional boreholds: [LAB_515](https://github.com/carls31/GDA-Lab/blob/main/LAB_515.m) and [LAB_518](https://github.com/carls31/GDA-Lab/blob/main/LAB_518.m)
+The main source code is avaiable [here](https://github.com/carls31/GDA-Lab/blob/main/LAB_Assignment.m)

-- Execute the main code "LAB_Assigment.m"
+- Execute the source code "LAB_Assigment.m"

 - The other file.m are required functions for the main code

 - The PZ.mat is the dataset used

-- LAB_515 and LAB_518 are two different boreholes analyzed for comparison purposes
+- In order to compare the results the same analysis was conducted on two additional boreholds:[LAB_515](https://github.com/carls31/GDA-Lab/blob/main/LAB_515.m) and [LAB_518](https://github.com/carls31/GDA-Lab/blob/main/LAB_518.m)

 - "CARLASSARA_LAB_Assigment_Report.pdf" contains a brief description of the developped script and its output